SystemsBioinformatics/dynamic-community-fba/docs/1_installation/home.rst

 Dynamic Community FBA
 ---------------------

-After the installation of `CBMPY` you can install dynamic community FBA using the following command
+After the installation of `CBMPy` you can install dynamic community FBA using the following command

 .. code-block:: bash

-   pip install NAME
+   pip install dcFBA

 ..
 Escher